 General internal medicine

-Doctors in general internal medicine are trained to manage patients presenting with a wide range of acute and long term medical conditions and symptoms.
+Doctors working in general internal medicine treat patients with a wide range of acute and long-term medical conditions.

 - advanced cardiopulmonary resuscitation